barryvdh/barryvdh.github.io/_posts/2015-02-21-csrf-protection-in-laravel-explained.md

 ### Modifying the middleware

 I would suggest that you try to avoid writing your own logic for the CSRF handler.
 As you can see above, there are a lot of things to consider.
 If some bug is found with the VerifyCsrfToken middleware, it can now be fixed upstream.
 If you have your own filter, like in Laravel 4, it won't be updated automatically..
 But since [this commit to laravel/laravel](https://github.com/laravel/laravel/commit/c3e3d9dc4b8a4f6f52f1f89233f2a1d19011fc24), you can easily override certain methods in your own app.
+I you don't want to use CSRF at all, you can still just remove the VerifyCsrfToken from your middleware list.

 ### Comments?